pkillboredom/Discord-Bot-Csharp/README.md

 * [Discord.Net](https://www.nuget.org/packages/Discord.Net/)
 * [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/)
 * 4 braincells
-## Need help?
-For help, please join [my Discord server](https://discord.gg/TtR32WT).

 ##  This source code contains:
 * A sample of fun commands
 * A sample of utility commands
 * A sample of moderator commands
 * A *config.json* file to customize some settings like a welcome message and playing status

+## Need help?
+To ask any questions or leave a comment about anything, please join [my Discord server](https://discord.gg/TtR32WT).